george-hawkins/arf-drone/assembly-2.md

 **Warning:** if you're just used to consumer electronics products where it's generally impossible to plug things in in a way that results in damage to the device it may come as a surprise that this is all two easy in the realm of hobbyist electronics, mixing up your wires will often result in irreparable damange.

-FUC-3 with other cable plugged in and connected to the SPC.
+_FUC-3 with other cable plugged in and connected to the SPC_.
 <img height="256" src="images/assembly/electronics/fuc-3-and-spc.jpg">

-Closeup of cable from FUC-3 connected to SPC.
+_Closeup of cable from FUC-3 connected to SPC_.
 <img height="256" src="images/assembly/electronics/spc-connection-closeup.jpg">

 Now you have a joined up cable with a USB connector at one end, the SPC in the middle and a smart port connector at the other end.
 The smart point connector plugs into the left hand side of the X8R receiver (the side that has just a single port), but **don't** do that yet.